fortunee/json-tree-viewer/README.md

 # JsonTreeLikeViewer

-This is a tree-like view of an arbitrary multilevel JSON object currently being developed with Angular 7
+This is a tree-like view of an arbitrary multi-level JSON object developed with Angular 7

 ## How it works.

-Given an arbitrary multilevel JSON object.
+Given an arbitrary multi-level JSON object.

 It displays: